osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_ClientRole_1.md

 ### Security

-`Roles` can be retrieved by an Account Administrator.
+`Roles` can be retrieved by an Tenant Administrator.

 ### Returns